-- Washington Post, one of the most popular newspaper of the world, mentioned PWP’s article on the outbreak of Peacock disease. (check here)
+- Washington Post, one of the most popular newspaper of the world from United States, mentioned PWP’s article on the outbreak of Peacock disease. (check here)

 - The Nation, a Pakistani newspaper, took some paragraphs from PWP’s article on Karachi’s dust storm. (check here)